0xUnavailable/HAi-Wallet/HAi-Wallet-Journal.md

 The fix: Before parsing, we now strip out any markdown code block formatting from the response.
 This means the intent, description, and confidence fields are now properly extracted and returned as a clean, structured object—just like we want for the MVP.

 Now, every demo prompt returns a real, usable intent result, and the pipeline is ready for the next step.
 No more type: 'unknown' when the model actually gets it right!

+---

+### Parameter Extraction: Robust, User-Friendly Results

+We leveled up the parameter extraction step!
+Now, even if the LLM returns a JSON object at the top of the response (not in a markdown code block), the pipeline will extract and parse it.
+If any required fields are missing or ambiguous, we return a `missing` array so the user (or UI) knows exactly what needs clarification.

+This means:
+- We handle JSON in markdown, plain text, or even mixed with explanations.
+- The pipeline is much more reliable and user-friendly for all prompt types, even those with incomplete or ambiguous details.
+- The output is always as structured as possible, with actionable feedback for the user.

+Ready for the next step in the AI agent pipeline!